johanberntsson/ozmoo/README.md

 A Z-machine interpreter for the Commodore 64 and similar computers

-Written by Johan Berntsson and Fredrik Ramsberg in 2018-2022
+Written by Johan Berntsson and Fredrik Ramsberg in 2018-2023

 ![Mini-Zork I running on Ozmoo](https://github.com/johanberntsson/ozmoo/blob/master/screenshots/minizork.png)

 ## Status

+Update 2023-Jul-18: Release 13 with support for undo on C64 with REU, C128 and MEGA65.

 Update 2022-Dec-20: Release 12 with support for smooth scrolling on C64 and C128 in 40 column mode, player-selectable scroll speed and tear-free scrolling, plus optional scrollback buffer in RAM for all platforms.